Legal

 Retention

-- Billing records: Up to 7 years, as required by tax and accounting obligations.
+- Billing records: up to 7 years, as required by tax and accounting obligations.

 Location of Processing